vaishnav9dev/mars-task1-software/README.md

 ## Overview
 This repository contains my solutions for Task-1 of MaRS recruitment.
+## Objective
+The goal of this task is to demonstrate problem-solving ability, system-level thinking, and familiarity with Linux, scripting, and structured programming.
 ## Tasks Completed
 - Linux Commands (Bash Script)
 - System Check Script